Nido Qubein: Broadcasts

 Beginning in January 2012, UNCTV began airing High Point University Presents A Conversation with... series.
 The hour-long segments feature Qubein interviewing prominent leaders and innovators.

 In 2015, the Biography Channel aired Nido Qubein: A Life of Success and Significance.

 A new interview series premiered in 2021 called “Side by Side with Nido Qubein”.
 The hour long discussion show airs on PBS NC.

 Publications

 Qubein has written 11 books, including How To Communicate Like A Pro and Stairway to Success: The Complete Blueprint for Personal and Professional Achievement.

 The September 2012 issue of Success magazine featured Qubein discussing his role as president of High Point University.
 The story chronicles Qubein's leadership of the school since taking the helm in 2005.

-Personal

-Qubein was born the youngest of five children in 1948 and is of Lebanese and Jordanian descent.
-He came to the United States in 1966.